-- 21 Prior to commencing ground-disturbing activities on the site or accessing of the site by heavy vehicles, the Consent Holder shall: - (a) Provide to QLDC, correspondence from the NZTA confirming that the existing SH6 access points are in accordance with NZTA standards to be utilised as a construction access points. - (b) Should construction access to the site be moved at any point during construction works, the construction vehicle crossing shall be identified in consultation with, and be approved by NZTA.
-Prior to first use, the Consent Holder shall provide correspondence from NZTA to the QLDC confirming that the construction access has been constructed to NZTA standards. - 22 There shall be no construction access to the site through Māori Jack Road and Homestead Bay Road at any time.
+21 Prior to commencing ground-disturbing activities on the site or accessing of the site by heavy vehicles, the Consent Holder shall:

+- Provide to QLDC, correspondence from the NZTA confirming that the existing SH6 access points are in accordance with NZTA standards to be utilised as a construction access points. - Should construction access to the site be moved at any point during construction works, the construction vehicle crossing shall be identified in consultation with, and be approved by NZTA.
+Prior to first use, the Consent Holder shall provide correspondence from NZTA to the QLDC confirming that the construction access has been constructed to NZTA standards.

+22 There shall be no construction access to the site through Māori Jack Road and Homestead Bay Road at any time for all vehicles and equipment that are in any way associated with the land development and future building construction.